 The Device specific error section follows the header.
 For processor errors, this field will contain an area that is architected for all Itanium architecture processors.
 For platform errors, this section will contain information specific to the platform devices.

-A unique GUID is associated with each section for identification of the error device type (ex: processor, platform memory, platform PCI bus etc.).
+A unique GUID is associated with each section for identification of the error device type (ex: processor, platform memory, platform PCI bus, and so on).
+The introduction of a new section or a major change to a section requires a new GUID and a corresponding increment of the minor number in the record header revision field.